signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/30-confidental-documents.md

 ![Confidential Documents](@site/static/img/media/exflow-user-confidential-access-003.png)

-Frankie now has access to see all confidential documents in the Signup company only.
+Below ExFlow user now has access to see all confidential documents in the SignUp company only.

 ![Confidential Documents](@site/static/img/media/exflow-user-confidential-access-004.png)